itpkg/champak/README.md

 # champak
-A web application build by go-lang and vuejs.
+A web application build by go-lang and emberjs.

 ## Install go